forgebach/forgebach.github.io/_posts/2017-01-17-Spark-Tensorflow-AWS-EMR-Notebook.md

 ---
 layout: post
-title: First Test
+title: How to build a spark tensorflow cluster with EMR
 categories:
-- Others
+- Notes
 tags:
+- Deep Learning
-- Others
+- Spark
 ---

 Hello Caffeine-jekyll-theme